DIFFERENCE BETWEEN 22 FRETS AND 24 FRETS ON THE ELECTRIC GUITAR

 There are two main considerations to make when choosing between a 22- or 24-fret fretboard on the electric guitar.

-Both solutions indeed have a number of undeniable advantages, from the point of view of the ease of the fretboard and the sound.
+Both solutions indeed have a number of undeniable benefits, on both the ease of the fretboard and the sound.

 First of all, it is important to consider how significant the presence of two extra frets (the 23rd and 24th) is for your solo style of music.
 Let's remember how the musical evolution forced Fender in the late ‘80s to add the 22nd fret to the Stratocaster, which originally only had 21.

-Secondly one must consider that the presence of these two extra frets will shift the position of the pickup at the neck and the central pickup slightly further back towards the bridge and where once there was the pickup at the neck, now there will be the 24th fret.
+Secondly you should consider that the presence of these two extra frets will shift the position of the neck and middle pickup slightly further back towards the bridge and where once there was the neck pickup, now there will be the 24th fret.

 In terms of sound, moving the neck pickup toward the bridge will cause it to sound a little brighter, which is ok for modern rock and metal but not if you're chasing that classic rock and vintage tone.